ECE445L/EE445L-SP22-Lab9/Lab09.md

 ### Choose Encoding/Decoding Scheme

+1. Create a rough sketch of the sound waves you plan to use to transmit data

 ### Choose Message Format

+1. Add something to support error checking (like a checksum or parity bit)
+2. Add something that will allow the receiver to synchronize to the transmitter
+3. How will the receiver separate one bit from another?

+*Hint: how does UART separate bits?*

 ### Distribute Tasks

 ### Hardware Design

+1.

 ### Software Design

+1. Design all datastructures, modules, and testing procedures
+2. Write all header files and structs
+3.

 ---

 ## Procedure

+1. Each of the modules should be implemented and tested separately
+2. Test just the transmitter

 ---

 ## Checkout

 ---

 ## Report

 ### Deliverables

 ### Analysis and Discussion Questions